This guide will help you get ready for your mastectomy (breast surgery) at MSK. It will also help you know what to expect as you recover.

 While you’re healing from your surgery or going through the different stages of breast reconstruction, your bra can be padded to help balance your appearance.
 One way to fill the bra is to use a soft breast form (temporary breast prosthesis).
 This breast form is a lightweight nylon pouch.
 You can adjust the size of the pouch to match your opposite breast by adding or taking out the cotton fluff inside.
 You can wash the nylon pouch using a mild soap such as Woolite® or Ivory®, then let it air-dry.

 There are specialty shops that sell many types of breast prostheses and bras.
 You can buy these products from websites, no matter where you live.
 You can also buy them at local mastectomy boutiques and lingerie stores.
-To find a list of online shops and shops in your area, read Resources, Clothing, and Support After Breast Reconstruction Surgery.
+To find a list of online shops and shops in your area, read Resources, Clothing, and Support After Breast Surgery.

 You can also line your bra with soft gauze, which you can get from your nurse.
 Replace the gauze often to make sure it’s always clean.

-A breast prosthesis is a more permanent breast form than the soft nylon pouch.
-If you’re interested in wearing a breast prosthesis, talk with your healthcare provider.
-If you have not had breast reconstruction, you can usually start wearing the prosthesis about 4 to 6 weeks after your surgery.
+If you have not had breast reconstruction, you can usually start wearing breast and nipple prostheses about 4 to 6 weeks after your surgery.

-Your doctor can give you a prescription for a breast prosthesis during your follow-up appointment.
-Check with your insurance company to find out what’s covered for your breast prosthesis.
+If you’re interested in wearing breast and nipple prostheses, talk with your doctor.
+They can give you a prescription for these prostheses during your follow-up appointment.
+Check with your insurance company to find out what’s covered for your prostheses.

 Physical activity and exercise